 - American Dad!: In one episode, Roger reveals that for each member of the Smith family, he has a disguise that they cannot see through.
 To demonstrate this, we cut to a flashback of Steve kissing a girl.
 At first she looks like a normal teenaged girl.
 However, as Steve goes in to kiss her, it becomes clear she's just Roger in a wig and makeup.

-- The Simpsons: "The Springfield Files" has Homer see a man engulfed in green light that he assumes to be an alien, and eventually manages to convince the town to come to the same location another Friday night.
-Lisa and Smithers reveal the alien to be Mr. Burns after getting special treatments every Friday and glowing green from the power plant's radiation.
-At this point, his green glow becomes much fainter so that it doesn't engulf his entire body and makes it clear that he is just Mr. Burns, and the flashback showing him getting his treatments follows suit.
+- "The Springfield Files" has Homer see a man engulfed in green light that he assumes to be an alien, and eventually manages to convince the town to come to the same location another Friday night.
+The figure also appears to be completely bald, with a small nose and mouth.
+Lisa and Smithers then reveal the alien to be Mr. Burns after getting special treatments every Friday and glowing green from the power plant's radiation.
+At this point, his green glow becomes much fainter (so that it doesn't engulf his entire body) and makes it clear that he is just Mr. Burns.
+He suddenly has his usual gray balding hair, pointy nose, and sharp teeth, and the flashback showing him getting his treatments follows suit.

 - South Park: In-Universe in The Succubus during the Nessie stories Chef's dad tells.
 All of them are about Nessie bugging Chef's parents for "tree fiddy", and one of them involves the monster dressing up as a Girl Scout selling cookies.
 Chef's parents don't recognize him... until he asks for tree fiddy.